William P. Yarborough: Service in Europe, US, and Cambodia

 In June 1945 the 473d Infantry Regiment was deactivated and Yarborough, remaining in Europe, was named as Provost Marshal; first of the 15th Army Group, and later of the U.S. Forces in Austria and the Vienna Area Command.
 In the latter position he organized the famous Four Power International Patrol of Russian, French, British, and American military police.

 From 1947 to 1949 Yarborough served as Director of the Department of Troop Information and Education at the Armed Forces Information School, Carlisle Barracks, Pennsylvania.
 In 1950 he returned to Europe for the third time to attend the British Staff College at Camberley, England.
 Upon graduation he was assigned to the NATO Plans Section of the Joint American Military Advisory Group to Europe, stationed in London.
-He entered the Army War College as a student in 1952 and after graduation served on its faculty for three years.
+He entered the United States Army War College as a student in 1952 and after graduation served on its faculty for three years.

 In 1956 he became Deputy Chief of the U. S. Military Advisory and Assistance Group to Cambodia.
 He remained in this assignment until he returned to the U.S. Army War College for a temporary tour prior to assuming command of the 1st Battle Group, 7th Infantry at Fort Benning, Georgia, later moving it to Aschaffenburg, Germany.
 Leaving the Battle Group in 1958, he commanded the 66th Counterintelligence Corps Group in Stuttgart for two years until his reassignment to Fort Bragg, North Carolina.